 The upward redistribution of wealth is keenly felt by small-scale fishers, who typically work with family, use small engines (or none at all), and consume much of their catch.
 Mounting competition from mechanised boats and degradation of coastal waters forces the poorest to abandon their own gear on beaches and riverbanks for work in urban harbours or fish farms.
 This is particularly evident in the migration of fishers—often under precarious conditions—from less productive waters off the East coast, to industrial harbours on the West.

 For example, on Karnataka’s urban docks, workers speak languages of every coastal state and Hindi.
 They pack into tents on boat decks at night, sleeping side-by-side amidst heat and mosquitoes; many subsist on rice and fish not valuable enough to sell.
-“We come here because we can find paid work on bigger boats,” one Tamil fisher told me during research in 2016 in Malpe.
+“We come here because we can find paid work on bigger boats,” one Tamil fisher told me during research in 2016 in Malpe, Karnataka.
 “They recruited in my village, so several of us arrived together.
 We work and live on the boat.”

 Fisheries development, but for whom?